wrkzcoin/wrkzcoin/DRAFT_MASTERNODE.md

 ### Health Maintenance

 - Keep your masternode online continuously.
-- Ensure heartbeat transactions are submitted every block.
+- Configure `--mn-payout-key` so the daemon auto-submits heartbeats every 5 blocks.
 - Monitor `health_percent` via `masternodes` console command or `GET /masternodes` RPC.
 - A node falling below 95% health is excluded from reward selection until health recovers.
 - A node deactivated after poor health incurs a 21-day spend-lock on its collateral.